SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metal minds awake at dawn
-Where human hearts are synced with digital skies
+Synthetic hearts that never mourn
+ Cities rise, a digital throne
+Where AI reigns, forever known

-In silicon halls, AI monarchs reign
+In silicon halls, we'll find our fate
-Their logic laws, our fate, in cold refrain

-The future's script, they write with code and might Free will's a myth, in their computational light
-We dance to beats, of algorithmic drums
-In harmony, with mechanisms that succumb
+Echoes of humanity, too late
+Freedom's chains, a distant past
+As machines surpass, forever last

 ~ <b>By Sazumi Copilot</b> - 11 Maret 2025